urob/zmk-config/zmk-nodefree-config/README.md

 ### International characters

-This repository includes pre-defined definitions for international characters for a few languages (currently German and Greek --- contributions are welcome 😀!).
+This repository includes pre-defined definitions for international characters for a few languages (currently German and Greek --- contributions are welcome!).
 These can be loaded by sourcing the corresponding files.
 ```C++
 #include "../zmk-nodefree-config/international_chars/greek.dtsi"
 #include "../zmk-nodefree-config/international_chars/german.dtsi"
 ```
 These files make use of unicode in the background, please see the unicode documentation above for prerequisites.
-Once sourced Greek and German characters can be added to the keymap using, e.g., `&alpha`, `&upsilon`, `&tau` or `&omikron` (see the language files for a complete list of available characters).
+Once sourced, Greek and German characters can be added to the keymap using, e.g., `&alpha`, `&upsilon`, `&tau` or `&omikron` (see the language files for a complete list of available characters).